-At our Waterloo dental office, we know that every case of gum disease requires a unique treatment.
-We provide personalized treatments for gum disease, including:
+At our Waterloo dental office, we know that every case of gum disease requires a unique treatment plan.
+We provide personalized treatments, including:

-- Scaling and Root Planing: Scaling and Root Planing can usually treat cases of mild or moderate gum disease.
-During this procedure, Dr. Ashraf will remove hardened plaque and bacteria from under your gum line, and then smooth out tooth roots to prevent bacteria from cleaning to the newly cleaned area.
+- Scaling and Root Planing: Scaling and root planing can usually treat cases of mild or moderate gum disease.
+During this procedure, Dr. Ashraf will remove hardened plaque and bacteria from under your gum line, and then smooth out tooth roots to prevent bacteria from clinging to the newly cleaned area.
 Our dentist may also place a slow-release antibiotic below your gums to discourage bacteria growth.

-- Gingivectomy: In more severe cases of gum disease, scaling and root planing may not be enough to prevent reinfection.
-Gum removal surgery, or gingivectomies, can remove infected tissue or reshape gum tissue loosened by periodontal pockets.
-This treatment allows through plaque removal and can help encourage healing after gum disease.
+- Gingivectomy: In more severe cases of gum disease, scaling and root planing may not be enough.
+Gum removal surgery, or gingivectomies, can remove infected tissue or reshape gum tissue.
+This treatment allows thorough plaque removal and can help encourage healing after gum disease.

 - Gingival Plastic Surgery: Also known as esthetic gingival plastic surgery, this treatment can help restore the shape and health of your gums after periodontal disease treatment.
 This treatment may also be recommended for patients who feel their smiles are too “gummy”.

 One of the most important steps to preventing and treating gum disease is regular bi-annual check-ups with Dr. Ashraf.
 If you have any questions, don’t hesitate to give us a call.
 We are delighted to answer any questions you have and are happy to schedule your next appointment.
 Why wait?
 Schedule your visit with us today.